AgapovOne/carshow/THOUGHTS.md

 ## Preface

-I consider our current feedback loop to be slow, so I would rather not come back for details.
+I consider our current feedback loop to be slow, so I would rather not come for details.
 Just making my assumptions and declare some points in this file.

 - Backend is out of my boundaries.
 I consider it a third party service where I can't change anything right now
   - In my daily job I would of course start with discussion about the user story, provided data from a backend and what would be useful.
+- I wanted to become a designer, but it's not my daily job and I didn't practice for years, so I think my process of making UI would be better with SwiftUI/UIKit prototyping in an app, not tldraw/figma or anything else
+- I'll try to make it in 4 hrs with timeline

 ## 0 Getting request, checking, making a drawings on all I got